Taxis in Finland

 The taxi station in the Terminal 2 has moved to the underground.
 The article's information has been updated but photos are still old.

 Taking a taxi has always been one the most reliable way to travel in Finland.
 Finnish taxis are safe and comfortable.
 Unfortunately, as always, good quality comes with a high tag price.

 Just this year, the taxi law in Finland has changed.
 Before July 2018, obtaining a taxi license from the government was somehow challenging and the government had also set a limit for taxi tariffs.
-That meant that you always knew beforehand how much your taxi ride will cost.
-As a consequence of this limitations, it was difficult to find a free taxi during busy hours.
+That meant that you always knew beforehand how much your taxi ride will (maximally) cost.
+As a consequence of these limitations, it was difficult to find a free taxi during busy hours.
 For now, there is not anymore any kind of limits for the total number of taxis operating and getting a taxi license is also much easier.
 Furthermore, the prices are not anymore regulated.
 Shortly said, getting a taxi is now a lot easier, but the quality and prices by different taxi companies may vary much one from each other.

 At the end of the article, we tell shortly about other public transportation options from Helsinki Airport.

 Taxis in Finland are not cheap at all as previously mentioned.
 After the law changed, many companies have started using dynamic pricing.
 During the busy hours, taxi fares can be surprisingly expensive but during other hours there may be cheap offers.
 So you must be careful how much your ride will cost.
 It would be wise to learn beforehand about the fare not to get surprised after your journey.

 Almost all taxes accept cash payments and also Visa and Mastercards.
 Better taxis will also accept Diners Club and American Express payment cards.
 By using certain taxi apps it is possible to pre-pay a journey.
 See our taxi apps introduction later in this article.